Significance of Spanish Missions in America

 Representation of the two powers of church and state, by Francisco Antonio Vallejo.

-To assure that the missionaries would sustain themselves, Spain established the Patronato Real de las Indias (Royal Patronage of the Indies), which supported the Spanish Crown’s absolute control over ecclesiastical matters within the empire.
-The Spanish king and his council approved missionaries to go to the Americas, directed the geographic location of missions, and allocated funds for each projected enterprise.
-Under the Patronato Real, which also governed appointments of Church officials to high office, some viceroys in Mexico and Peru were also archbishops, further cementing the Church-State alliance in a common cause.
+To ensure that the missionaries would sustain themselves, Spain established the Patronato Real de las Indias (Royal Patronage of the Indies), which supported the Spanish Crown’s absolute control over ecclesiastical matters within the empire.
+The Spanish king and his council approved missionaries to the Americas, directed the geographic location of missions, and allocated funds for each projected enterprise.
+Under the Patronato Real, which also governed appointments of Church officials to high office, some viceroys in Mexico and Peru were archbishops, further cementing the Church-State alliance in a common cause.
 The missions served as the Church and State agencies to spread the faith to natives and appease them for the State’s aims.
 By intermingling religion, politics, and economics, the Patronato Real formed a significant archival record of exploration, settlement, missionary activity, ethnographic data, and extraction of raw resources.

 Tumacacori Mission south of Tucson, Arizona by Carol Highsmith.